 3. What other herbs can I use if I can’t find Thai basil?

-If Thai basil is unavailable, you may use sweet basil or a combination of mint and cilantro for a fresher flavor.
+If you can’t find Thai basil use sweet basil or mix mint and cilantro for a fresh twist.

 4. Are Thai Basil Beef Rolls gluten-free?